-Place all in-service capacity resources (those that have procured capacity delivery rights) on-line at a generation value equal to their installed capacity x (1 - PJM average EEFORd).
-Wind units with capacity delivery rights are derated to their granted capacity rights (either 13% beginning with the "U" queue or 20% for prior queues) representing the combined effects of wind variation and outage characteristics.
+Place all in-service Capacity Resources (those that have procured Capacity Interconnection Rights) and all Capacity Resources with an executed Interconnection Service Agreement (ISA) on-line at a generation value equal to their installed capacity x (1 - PJM average EEFORd).
+Wind units with capacity delivery rights are derated to their granted capacity rights (13% beginning with the "U" queue, 20% for prior queues, or higher values when justified by meteorological data) representing the combined effects of wind variation and outage characteristics.
 The target generation value is the projected load + losses + firm interchange.
-(See addendum 1 for treatment of transmission withdrawal and injection rights).
-If all in-service capacity resources de-rated by the PJM EEFORd are greater than the target generation value, then all in-service capacity resources should be uniformly reduced to meet the target generation value.
-If all in-service capacity resources de-rated by the PJM EEFORd is less than the target generation value, then place all capacity resources with an executed Interconnection Service Agreement (ISA) on-line at a generation value equal to the installed capacity x (1 - PJM average EEFORd).
-If all in-service and ISA capacity resources are greater than the target generation value, then all these resources should be uniformly reduced to meet the target generation value.
-If all in-service and ISA capacity resources de-rated by the PJM EEFORd is less than the target generation value, then place all capacity resources with an executed Facility Study Agreement on-line at a generation value equal to the installed capacity x (1 - PJM average EEFORd).
-If all in-service, ISA and Facility Study capacity resources de-rated by the PJM EEFORd are greater than the target generation value, then all these resources should be uniformly reduced to meet the target generation value.

-All resource requests in the study queue ahead of the unit under study are set at 0 MW but available to be turned on.
+(See Addendum 1 for treatment of Firm Transmission Withdrawal and Injection Rights).
+If all inservice and ISA Capacity Resources are greater than the target generation value, then all these resources should be uniformly reduced to meet the target generation value.
+If all in-service and ISA Capacity Resources are less than the target generation value, then place all Capacity Resources with an executed Facility Study Agreement on-line at a generation value equal to the installed capacity x (1 - PJM average EEFORd).
+If all in-service, ISA and Facility Study Capacity Resources de-rated by the PJM EEFORd are greater than the target generation value, then all these resources should be uniformly reduced to meet the target generation value.
+This represents the starting dispatch in the RTEP baseline generator deliverability studies.
+During the generator deliverability evaluation of a New Service Request additional dispatch procedures are employed.
+More specifically, all resource requests in the study queue ahead of the unit under study are set at 0 MW but available to be turned on.
 The resource request under study is also set at 0 MW but available to be turned on.
 Resource requests queued after the unit under study are not modeled.
-The loading on each transmission line that results from this dispatch and the application of a contingency is the base loading of the facility.
+The loading on each transmission line that results from this dispatch and the application of a single contingency is the base loading of the facility.
 (See Addendum 2 for treatment of Common Mode Outage Procedures).